shumarb/leetcode/challenges/README.md

 # Challenges

 ## Overview
-This folder contains a summary of the LeetCode challenges I have completed
+The following is a summary of the LeetCode challenges I have worked on so far.

 | Challenge                                                              |
 |------------------------------------------------------------------------|